 What happens if you drink two weeks in?

 You try again next January.

 You get back on track.
-We don’t trash an entire diet plan because we snuck a cookie and this is the same.
+We don’t trash an entire diet plan because we snuck a cookie.
+This is the same.
 If you drink, you’ll likely regret it, but spend some time thinking about what set the stage for the slip.
 How were you feeling at the time?
 What could you have done differently to avoid alcohol?
 How did you rationalize drinking at the time?
 How are you feeling now about it?
 Why is it important to you that you continue on with this challenge?